Interesting and confusing aspects of Colombian Spanish

-My time in Colombia is coming to an end – I had a quick weekend in Bogotá, almost two months in Medellín, and now my last days are being spent here in Cali.
+A few years ago I had an amazing trip to Colombia.
+I spent a quick weekend in Bogotá, almost two months in Medellín, and my last days were spent in Cali.

 I talked about a few ways I was speaking many languages as part of my mission here, but of course the one I was using the most was Spanish, since the vast majority of my socialising has been with Colombians.